Skip to main content

 a photograph of Carl 'Denny' Avers

-West Virginia University Potomac State College Alumnus Carl Dennison “Denny” Avers has a long and inspiring history with Potomac State College.
-The Keyser, W.Va. native attended Potomac State from 1959 to 1961, before earning bachelor’s and master’s degrees in electrical engineering at the WVU Morgantown campus.
+West Virginia University Potomac State College (PSC) Alumnus Carl Dennison “Denny” Avers has a long and inspiring history with Potomac State College.
+The Keyser, W.Va. native attended Potomac State from 1959 to 1961 before earning bachelor’s and master’s degrees in electrical engineering at the WVU Morgantown campus.

-This past spring, Potomac State College recognized Avers with the inscription of his name on the Duke Anthony Whitmore/Henry Louis Gates, Jr. Academic Achievement Wall.
+This past spring, Potomac State College recognized Avers with the inscription of his name on the Duke Anthony Whitmore/Henry Louis Gates, Jr. Scholars Wall.

 The recipient of the Whitmore/Gates Award must be an alum of the College who has previously produced a scholarly work of outstanding quality.
 Scholarly works may include the publication of books, articles, presentations at academic conferences, public performances, works of art, or other academic achievements.